Skip to main content

 │ └── customers_with_orders.ts

-The folder flow_generated along with the deno.json file are two things you won’t have to modify during this tutorial.
-If you take a look at file that flowctl generated under flow_generated/typescript/<your_working_directory>/<your_prefix>/customers_with_orders.ts you can see the types you are able to use in your transformations.
+You won't need to modify the flow_generated folder or the deno.json file in this tutorial.
+If you take a look at the file that flowctl generated under flow_generated/typescript/<your_tenant>/<your_prefix>/customers_with_orders.ts you can see the types you are able to use in your transformations.

 // Generated for published documents of derived collection customers_with_orders.